emartech/suite-js-sdk/README.md

 However, the Emarsys API lacks a decent amount of methods that you expect an API to provide.
-Thus, if methods are missing or a certain implementation style was choosen it is most likely due to the inconsistency of the API itself.
+Thus, if methods are missing or a certain implementation style was chosen it is most likely due to the inconsistency of the API itself.
 Feel free to get in touch or submit a pull request if you encounter any problems.

 ## Configuration and Setup